dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 <img src='/images/series_rl/agent.png' width="50%"/>
 </p>

-There are 4 main subelements of a reinforcement learning system:
+There are 4 main sub elements of a reinforcement learning system:

 - Policy

 A policy is a mapping from perceived states of the environment to actions to be taken when in those states.
 It acts like a lookup table for a agent, directing it to take a particular action when in an particular state.
 Policies may be stochastic, i.e. specifying probabilities for each action.
-The policy is the core of a reinforcement learning agent in the sense that it alone is sufficient to determine behavior.
+The policy is the core of a reinforcement learning agent in the sense that it alone is sufficient to determine behaviour.
 It is represented by symbol $$\pi$$.

 - Rewards

 A reward signal defines the goal of a reinforcement learning problem.
-Agents can recieve rewards either be recieved at the end of the episode or after taking each step.
+Agents can receive rewards either be received at the end of the episode or after taking each step.
 For example, a chess game will end in reward of +1(win), 0(draw) and -1(lose).
 Rewards acts as a feedback for agent and thus defines what are the good and bad events for the agent.
 Reward signals may be stochastic functions of the state of the environment and the actions taken.
-The agent’s sole objective is to maximize the total reward it receives over the long run.
+The agent’s sole objective is to maximise the total reward it receives over the long run.
 It is represented by symbol $$\mathcal{R}$$.

 - Value Function